oleggy-gvz/Camera_Filter/README.md

 Demonstration
 -------------

-Demonstration of the application as a video screen recording:
+Demonstration of application as a video screen recording:

 - <a href="https://youtu.be/DMTnrTiOYiI">in outdoor</a>;